Jyothyrajs/CFG_Project/Homework_2.md

 ## What does it do/What kind of problem does it solve
 ## What are the key features of the system?
 ### Key User Requirements
+1. Create new list
+2. View all lists
+3. Display lists
+4. Rename list
+5. Delate list
-1. User is able to add items to to-do list (input)
+6. User is able to add items to to-do list (input)
-2. User is able to tick off items
+7. User is able to tick off items
-3. Program sets a timer for tasks
+8. Program sets a timer for tasks

 ### Aspirational requirements
 1. Scheduling functionality